Download the Rules, Waiver/Release form or the Constitution and Bylaws by clicking one of the links below:

 - No player is allowed to wear metal cleats at any time.

-- Pitchers, catchers and first basemen may wear a glove or mitt of any size, including a “trapper” style glove.
+- All Players may wear a glove, or mitt of any size, including a “trapper” style glove.
+The webbing shall not be constructed to form any type of net, or tray.

 - The BMSPA uses the Worth Hot Dot Classic Plus Optic ball for all games.